wp-plugins/rs-nofollow-blogroll/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.0.1 =
+= 1.0.2 =
-Added an uninstall function to make sure all traces of the plugin are removed upon deletion, increased minimum required WordPress Version to 3.8, and made various minor code improvements.
+Added a fix to prevent network activation when used in multisite.
 Please see Changelog for details.

 == Frequently Asked Questions ==